GSA/challenges-and-prizes/_historical-challenges/va-care-coordination-for-improved-outcomes-challenge.md

-  as applied in the California state courts in San Francisco if a complaint is filed by any party against the Administrator, and by U.S. Federal law as applied in the Federal courts of the District of Columbia if a complaint is filed by any party against the Sponsor    WINNERS LIST/OFFICIAL RULES: To obtain any legally-required winners list (after the conclusion of the Challenge) or a copy of these Official Rules, send a self-addressed envelope with the proper postage affixed to: Health 2.0, LLC, Attn: Health 2.0 Developer Challenges, 350 Townsend Street #403, San Francisco, CA 94107.
-Please specify "winners list" or "Official Rules" and the name of the specific Challenge in your request.
-Additional
+  as applied in the California state courts in San Francisco if a complaint is filed by any party against the Administrator, and by U.S. Federal law as applied in the Federal courts of the District of Columbia if a complaint is filed by any party against the Sponsor  <p></p>  WINNERS LIST/OFFICIAL RULES: To obtain any legally-required winners list (after the conclusion of the Challenge) or a copy of these Official Rules, send a self-addressed envelope with the proper postage affixed to: Health 2.0, LLC, Attn: Health 2.0 Developer Challenges, 350 Townsend Street #403, San Francisco, CA 94107.
+Please specify "winners list" or "Official Rules" and the name of the specific Challenge in your request.  <p></p>  Additional
   Information: General Conditions: The U.S. Department of Veterans Affairs reserves the right to cancel, suspend, and/or modify the Contest, or any part of it, for any reason, at U.S. Department of Veterans Affairs'' sole discretion.
-Participation in this Contest constitutes a contestant''s full and unconditional agreement to abide by the Contest''s Official Rules found at <a href="http://www.challenge.gov/list/">Challenge.gov</a>    &nbsp;'
+Participation in this Contest constitutes a contestant''s full and unconditional agreement to abide by the Contest''s Official Rules found at <a href="http://www.challenge.gov/list/">Challenge.gov</a>    &nbsp;</p>'
 submission-start-date-1: ''
 hide-challenge-timeline: 'No'
 judging-start-date: 07/17/2015 12:00 AM